Safe and Toxic Foods For Dogs To Eat And Avoid To Achieve Optimal Health

 Some of the fruits and veggies that I incorporate into my pet's food every week include spinach, kale, broccoli, carrots, green beans, romaine lettuce, sweet potatoes, zucchini, and blueberries.
 However, mixing up the fruits and veggies you are adding is ideal.
 Each fruit and vegetable offer a different type of antioxidant and phytonutrient that supports optimal health.

-Have you ever had a pet that didn't want to finish their food?
+Have you ever had a pet that didn't want to finish its food?

 Adding these different vegetables and fruits into your pet's diet can even encourage your pet to want to eat their food again, which is a common problem when pets are fed a kibble diet.